sejoharp/worktimers/README.md

 # worktimers

-It's a cli tool to manages work times.
+It's a cli tool to manage work times.

 ## Usage